 Induced Seismicity Potential in Energy Technologies - Report of the U.S. National Academy of Sciences 2012

-New York Dept of Environmental Conservation Environmental Impact Statement on shale gas drilling (a variety of useful information and background - 2009)
+New York Dept of Environmental Conservation has a variety of useful information and background including the DEC environmental impact statement concerning high-volume hydraulic fracturing

 US Geological Survey fact sheet on Water Resources and Natural Gas Production from the Marcellus Shale (FS 2009-3032).